romeerez/orchid-orm/packages/docs/src/guide/columns-types.md

 // for currency amount (8 bytes)
 t.money() // -> string, example: '$12.34'

-// xml data type can be used to store XML data t.xml() // -> string
+// XML data type can be used to store XML data t.xml() // -> string
 ```